 The Counter Tobacco Podcast is a pre-produced, interview and research-based podcast dedicated to the six million people that die from tobacco related causes each year worldwide.
 There are so many reasons why someone picks up their first cigarette and this podcast aims to highlight that and more.
 Episodes will range from in-depth profiles of the demographics most affected by tobacco to stories rooted in the history of the industry.

-Pilot Episode: The War in the Store – Point of Sale Advertising
+Episode 1: The War in the Store – Point of Sale Advertising

 The war on tobacco rages on.
 Its newest battleground – stores.